rodrihgh/rodrihgh.github.io/real_projects/user-activity-detection.md

 ### Color wheel

-{% include figure image_path="assets/images/colorwheel.png" alt="Color wheel" caption="Color wheel.
+{% include snippets/figure.md image_path="assets/images/colorwheel.png" alt="Color wheel" caption="Color wheel.
 Source: ariya.io" %}

 I could write a whole post about color theory, but let us restrict ourselves to the basics.
 The colors we perceive can be described by three quantities.
 Which ones?
 Well,